pontonkid/Financial-Chatbot/README.md

-This is from BCG AI simulation program.
+This is from Boston Consulting Group (BCG) AI simulation program.